When it comes time to plunk down your plastic, it may be better to use a charge card over a credit card.

 The terms “charge card” and “credit card” are often used interchangeably, but they aren’t identical.
 Here’s why:

-- Spending limit: A charge card has no preset spending limit, but that doesn't mean spending is unlimited, says Desiree Fish, a spokeswoman for American Express.
-Instead, the limit is dynamic and adjusted to reflect the customer's perceived spending capacity.
+- Spending limit: A charge card has no preset spending limit, but that doesn’t mean spending is unlimited.
+Instead, the limit is dynamic and adjusted to reflect the customer’s perceived spending capacity.

 - Interest: A charge card must be paid in full each month, so no interest is charged.

-Charge card payment histories are reported to the credit bureaus, Fish says.
-And using one can help a consumer's credit score, according to MyFICO.com, a consumer information website.
+Charge card payment histories are reported to the credit bureaus and using one can help a consumer’s credit score.

 Exactly how a charge card affects a credit score can be more complex than a credit card’s influence.

-Ulzheimer says older credit scoring models, still in use, interpret the charge card's highest balance in its history as if it were a credit limit.
-That means a card that once had a high balance, but usually has a lower balance, could improve the credit score's debt utilization component.
+Ulzheimer says older credit scoring models, still in use, interpret the charge card’s highest balance in its history as if it were a credit limit.
+That means a card that once had a high balance, but usually has a lower balance, could improve your credit utilization ratio.
 A card that hits near its highest balance month after month could have a negative effect.